BARTLET & RICHARDES LLP - ARTICLING F.A.Q.

 Bartlet & Richardes LLP

-If you have any questions with respect to the materials to be forwarded or the timing of same, please contact Jennifer at (519) 253-7461.
+If you have any questions with respect to the materials to be forwarded or the timing of same, please contact Crista at (519) 253-7461 or by email, email@example.com.

 I've applied to your Firm what should I expect next?

-We will acknowledge receipt of your materials by email or letter.
+We will acknowledge receipt of your materials by email.
+Please ensure you provide your email address.

 We then conduct interviews of selected candidates in accordance with the Law Society of Ontario's guidelines.
 The timing of the interviews is dictated annually by the Law Society of Ontario (further information is available on its website www.lso.ca).